doctore/Spring5Microservices/README.md

 * **util** to manage the JWS/JWE functionality.
 <br><br>

+The existing two git branches are related with this microservice:

+* **master** there is only one datasource due to all applications use the same database.
+* **multi-datasource-security** every application has its own datasource, so different persistent context are defined for every one.

 ### pizza-service

 One pizza has several ingredients, this is the summary of the entities/DTOs included on this microservices.
 The main purpose of this microservice is the creation of an small one